jwodder/lineinfile/SPEC.md

             - --backrefs
                 - Error if `--regexp` is not also given
             - -c, --create — Treat missing files as empty
+                - TODO: Should this create the file even if there are no changes?
             - -m, --match-first — causes the first line matching the regexp to be replaced
             - -M, --match-last — causes the last line matching the regexp to be